-The Glencoe Chairlift Challenge was a brand new race devised by Alistair Lawson.
+The Glencoe Chairlift Challenge was a brand new race devised by Alistair Lawson with some support from Denis Bell.
 Hill races, rounds and runs are devised in all sorts of formats and for all sorts of reasons.
 It is worth looking at how these things happen!
 When asked Alistair explained that “The Glenshee Chairlift Challenge was a short-lived (mid-1990s) event in conjunction with the Glenshee Chairlift Company, which was anxious to attract new summer customers and generate new interests in order to justify keeping the skiers’ café open during the summer months.
 The deal was that a stuffed dummy, created using a bright orange suit from the mountain rescue equipment) was strapped into one of the chairlift seats, thereby providing a visible marker for the runners.
 The chairlift runs, of course, at a constant speed, which meant that the dummy gained ground on the runners on the uphill leg (straight up the rough hill, directly under the lift-line), whereas the reverse obtained on the downhill leg and the lead runners overtook the dummy.
 It was a close-run thing, such as to allow the awarding of certificates to those who beat the dummy, while those who didn’t were simply “also rans”. ”

 As part of the search for more detailed information on the topic, Denis discussed the topic Angela Mudge who had been more closely involved in the matter and she was very helpful with information on the World Mountain Running Trophy format and ‘The European Championships’.
 The WMRT, and Euro Champs are held ‘every second year‘ and they alternate between them having an ‘up and down’ and an ‘uphill only’; then the next cycle, they reverse the format of their previous event…so every 2nd year there’s an up and down or an uphill only.